rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 $region = [Environment]::GetEnvironmentVariable("region","User")
 ```

-Remember, if needed, you can create and save these environment variables using PowerShell too.
+Remember: if needed, you can also create and save these environment variables using PowerShell.
 For example:

 ```sh
 [Environment]::SetEnvironmentVariable("region","LON","User")